“Technology made large populations possible; large populations now make technology indispensable. “

-This battery pack was a life saver and I must dedicate few sentences about it.
+This battery pack was a lifesaver and I must dedicate a few sentences about it.

-There were few more helpful things in the DIY department.
+There were a few more helpful things in the DIY department.

 Alcohol stove made of a can was great for cooking coffee and tea, and even boiling some eggs.
 Soon there was no coffee and no alcohol for the stove.
 So it did not last much 🙂 .

-The diy candle was another useful thing to create.
+The DIY candle was another useful thing to create.
 You put some oil in a glass and use a piece of cotton as a wick.
-Wick would go thru a bung and piece of metal over it so bung does not burn.
-Great diy candle, but it smells bad as it burns.
+Wick would go through a bung and piece of metal over it so bung does not burn.
+Great DIY candle, but it smells bad as it burns.

 I don`t know precisely why, but there is some special connection between wartime and chicken eggs.
 Sounds crazy?
 Well as soon as the city was without electricity egg market expanded rapidly.
 Why?
 I suppose it was because they are cheap and easy to transport, and do not require much energy to prepare.
 You could boil an egg even over a candle.
 It means you would not starve.
 Eggs were being sold in front of the already closed stores, on the sidewalks, on improvised market places, literally anywhere.
 I ate so many eggs in those years that I can not look a chicken in the eyes anymore :).
 So if you ever notice that eggs are selling rapidly around you, it`s time to run away.
 Try to leave your country and do not look back.
 War is coming, or it already came.
 And if you want to be a normal person ever again, then it is not a surrounding for you to be in, or you may end up writing articles like this 🙂 .

 We also had our own currency, and it was something to tell about.
-What better way to enslave citizens than to take control over the money.
+What better way to enslave citizens than to take control of the money.
 How to do it?
 Invent your own currency and print it yourself.
 That way you control how much money is out there, and how much does it actually worth.
-That is also a great way to exchange worthless paper for stable foreign currencies that you will need when you take everything you can and leave the country for a some far away place without an extradition treaty.
-All that you can do if you are a government or in our case few man show.
+That is also a great way to exchange worthless paper for stable foreign currencies that you will need when you take everything you can and leave the country for some far-away place without an extradition treaty.
+All that you can do if you are a government or in our case a few man show.
 Another great thing was inflation.
 If by any case you would get some money you would need to run to buy something for it or change it to foreign currency asap.
 Why?
-Literally, over night, you would need one more zero for it to be as worth as yesterday.
+Literally, overnight, you would need one more zero for it to be as worth as yesterday.

-I started writing this article in hope to evoke some old memories regarding my early electronic projects.
-I also shared some stone age ideas and memories.
+I started writing this article in the hope to evoke some old memories regarding my early electronic projects.
+I also shared some stone-age ideas and memories.
 Necessity created them, nothing big, great or revolutionary.
-They made a life a little bit easier.
-Now I`m thinking what would I give at that time for one of the today’s led`s?
-Well, time was different and darkens did not come from the lack of the technology but the lack of the sanity and humanity.
+They made life a little bit easier.
+Now I`m thinking what would I give at that time for one of today’s led`s?
+Well, time was different and darkens did not come from the lack of technology but the lack of sanity and humanity.
 And if you notice that eggs are being sold everywhere, and whenever you see a bill, you begin thinking about Dire Straits, it may be a time to found yourself a new country, because yours may be coming into a war.